'Mother Of All Bubbles' Keeps Gold In Focus

 UBS: We’re Still Constructive on Gold

-That gold is still holding at its current level—despite rising rates, despite a stock market that continues to rally—is “encouraging.”
+That gold is still holding at its current level — despite rising rates, despite a stock market that continues to rally — is “encouraging.”

 That’s one of the key takeaways from a UBS note last week, in which the Swiss financial services firm maintains its constructive view of the yellow metal.
 Investor demand this year has been slower than expected, but UBS analyst Joni Teves makes the case that expectations of a good monsoon season in India this summer could help push consumption in the world’s second-largest importer of gold to a new record high by the end of the year.
 With India having imported a phenomenal 525 metric tons in the first half of 2017 alone, Teves writes that “we expect gold demand in India this year to be around historic averages,” which would be very supportive for prices.